Last Updated on May 31, 2023 by Dave Schoenbeck

 - Start a delivery service.
 Many businesses can benefit from offering delivery—it’s not limited to restaurants.
 Game shops, bookstores, and boutiques can all implement local delivery options.

 - Consider BOPIS (buy online, pick up in-store).
 If delivery isn’t an option for you, you can still cash in on the online shopping boom by allowing your customers to buy online, then come into the store to pick up their items or stop by for curbside delivery.

 - Speed up your transaction time and your service levels.
-A great customer experience is appealing considering the hassle of online returns, refunds, and exchanges.
+A great customer experience is appealing, considering the hassle of online returns, refunds, and exchanges.
 Some of the best retail operational and marketing ideas to boost sales revolve around improving customer service and transaction efficiency.

 - Take advantage of the weakness of e-commerce.
-Customers like the social and components and discovery attributes of shopping in a store.
+Customers like the social components and discovery attributes of shopping in a store.
 Take advantage of your ability to showcase products and offer product knowledge.

 My experience with retail strategy is deep and extensive.
 Please fill out my contact form for help from a professional coach with retail experience, and let’s discuss retail operational and marketing ideas to boost sales for your business.

 - Why Should I Read The 7 Habits of Highly Effective People? - November 30, 2023